Kent Community Fund 2021 Annual Report

 Services provided by local Visiting Nurse Associations with KCF Support

+Over 325 Kent residents of all ages were served in 2021.
 KCF is a non-profit organization supported by contributions from local donors.
 No government funds are used and all services are confidential.

 The Kent Community Fund files a 990 report with the I.R.S. each year.
 Please contact us if you would like to review a copy, or with any additional questions, at email@example.com.